Canon G7 X Mark II versus Panasonic LX15

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.4 vs f/1.8).

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the LX15 is the clear winner of the contest (6 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX15 emerges as the winner of the match-up (5 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the G7X Mark II or the LX15 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.